-Candidates for graduation who intend to participate in Commencement are expected to wear academic regalia as distributed by the College.
-As Commencement is a formal ceremony, it is customary to wear the gown over business attire and for Sisters to wear their mantels in lieu of the academic gown.
+Candidates for graduation who anticipate participating in Commencement are expected to wear academic regalia as distributed by the College.
+As Commencement is a formal ceremony, it is customary for laity to wear the academic gown over business attire and Sisters to wear their mantel in lieu of the academic gown.